 “Made in the USA” is set to have a major comeback.
 The showstopper will be 3-D printing, which makes physical objects from a digital file.
 It will turn our artists into artisanal manufacturers and reward American-style creativity.

 Energy?
 America’s natural-gas and shale oil boom will bridge us to 2030 or so when solar energy and algae-based fuels will be closer to market parity and begin to make a real contribution.
+One of the companies who are making the use of solar energy grow across the country is Sandbar Solar & Electric.
 As long as I’m on the topic of the natural-gas boom, what key technology made this happy surprise possible?
 High-tech horizontal drilling.
 Who knew?
 We were all too busy fiddling with our iPhone apps to see it coming.